hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 [6:39:59](#NfuYxO-d3BY6OaeBxzSCwNjMqm4R6BcV3UUKZCILj2A) <planetsizecpu (Jose Luis)>:
 > If you click the skull, it installs Red 2.0 for you!

-@pekr This feature is up to the Tall Man Ì†ΩÌ∏Ü
+@pekr This feature is up to the Tall Man üòÜ

 [10:56:50](#6OKz93LBH_2Gm9UbPso_1X-BUAMR6t5lwdcCQftg6R4) <planetsizecpu (Jose Luis)>:
 Well, a bit of code has been enough to fit the sphere after clone the kart function, the pull to see it in action as been too much for me!